Search

 Youth STEM Education

-Current AVTC teams are active with K-12 students in their local area by visiting schools, offering educational events on their campus, working with local youth organizations, and more.
-These dynamic activities expose elementary, middle, and high-school students to a project showcasing real world engineering practices.
+Current AVTC teams are active with K-12 students in their local area by visiting schools, offering educational events on their campus, collaborating with local youth organizations, and more.
+These dynamic activities expose elementary, middle, and high school students to a project showcasing real world engineering practices.
 Students also learn about science, engineering, and college majors.

 University Student Enrichment and Impact